DBCobra/CobraBench/README.md

     ```

 See [Cobra bench configuration](#config) for how to update `config.yaml` and specify workload parameters.
-The history is stored under `/tmp/cobra/log/`, and one can sum file sizes of `/tmp/cobra/log/*.log` to calculate the total history size.
+The history is stored under `/tmp/cobra/log/`, and you can sum file sizes of `/tmp/cobra/log/*.log` to calculate the total history size.

 The above two experiments reproduce Figure 11 in Section 6.3.